kristian-lange-tw/JATOS_docs_v3/pages/Updating-a-JATOS-server-installation.md

 Note: If you are using a MySQL database and to be on the safe side in case something goes wrong, make a backup of your MySQL database.
 Dump the database using `mysqldump -u yourUserName -p yourDatabaseName > yourDatabaseName.out`.

-As with [updating of a local JATOS installation](Update-JATOS.html) you have two options: 1.
-Keep your studies but discard all your result data and batches.
-2. Keep everything, including your studies and result data (might not always be possible).
+As with [updating of a local JATOS installation](Update-JATOS.html) you can do it automatically or manually.

 After updating you can check the new JATOS installation with the test page `my-address/jatos/test` in the browser.
 All tests should be OK.

+## Automatic Updating

+This is the easiest way but is only available since JATOS 3.3.5.
+Then it's [the same as in a local installation](Update-JATOS.html#automatic-updates).

+## Manual Updating

+You have two ways to update manually: 1) Keep your studies but discard all your result data and batches.
+2) Keep everything, including your studies and result data (might not always be possible).

 ### First option: quick and dirty (discarding result data)